At a glance: Send your app's rich in-app events from AppsFlyer to Meta ads.

 Automatic parameter mapping can differ between CUSTOM and predefined events.

-For predefined events, af_price is mapped to _valueToSum in some cases (for example, fb_mobile_add_to_cart
+For predefined events, af_price is mapped to _valueToSum in some cases (for example, fb_mobile_add_to_cart).
+In other cases, af_revenue is mapped to _valueToSum (for example, in fb_mobile_purchase).

 For events mapped to CUSTOM, af_price is always mapped to fb_price, and af_revenue to _valueToSum.